peter-gergely-horvath/dyna4jdbc/README.md

 This approach combines the power of dynamic languages with the rich ecosystem of reporting and data visualisation tools, that support the JDBC standard.
 You can for example write a complex Groovy/Scala/JavaScript/Jython etc. JVM script or call any console application (Shell script, Python, R language, etc.) and visualize or process the results further from your favourite JDBC-compatible tool.

-This is the branch for the web site of the projec.
+This is the branch for the web site of the project.

 For further information, please take a look at the [master branch](https://github.com/peter-gergely-horvath/dyna4jdbc/tree/master) and the [project Wiki Page](https://github.com/peter-gergely-horvath/dyna4jdbc/wiki).